 I especially relish dance performances in which intensity, technique, and artistry seem seamlessly intertwined.
 Similarly, I love music that combines striking expressiveness with a sense of physical motion, especially dance-like motion.

 Verdi’s music provides a great example.
 Choreographer George Balanchine described Verdi’s music as being musique dansante (danceable music) from beginning to end.
 Music that moves me deeply is often danceable in this sense, with audible pulse, meter, and kinetic energy.

-In addition to relishing rhythmic energy for its own sake, I enjoy using it as an expressive tool.
-I find that various dance rhythms can quickly evoke contrasting moods, changing energy levels, and fluctuating states of passion—the changing states we experience as desire-driven creatures living in time-bound bodies.
+Besides relishing rhythmic energy for its own sake, I enjoy using it as an expressive tool.
+Various dance rhythms can quickly evoke contrasting moods, changing energy levels, and fluctuating states of passion—the changing states we experience as desire-driven creatures living in time-bound bodies.